 Just about every fried rice recipe will tell you to make well, or a space in the center of your wok by pushing the rice up along the sides, and then crack your eggs in this space to scramble them.
-We found that it really depends on the wok or pan that you're using.
-If you don't have a very large wok or pan, it can be difficult to keep the rice from falling into the center while you scramble the eggs.
+We found that it depends on the wok or pan that you're using.
+If you don't have a large wok or pan, it can be challenging to keep the rice from falling into the center while you scramble the eggs.
 We found pushing all the rice to one side and cracking & scrambling the eggs in this space to be easier to work with, but your mileage may vary.
-We absolutely LOVED this spicy rendition of pork fried rice and we're sure you will too!
+We absolutely LOVED this spicy rendition of pork fried rice, and we're sure you will too!

 2-3 c - Cooked white rice

 2 Tbsp - Salted butter

 2 - Eggs